Hasseroeder/fastfetchConfig/README.md

-This is the place where backup my fastfetch config.
+This is the place where I backup my fastfetch config.

 This is what it looks like: